anilpras/AzureAppService-AutoHeal/README.md

 ```

 **Approach #2**
-{ Not recommended as it may put pressure on the server and your request may be throttled }
+{Not recommended as it may put pressure on the server and your request may be throttled }

-F or all the web apps and subscriptions under the account.
+For all the web apps and subscriptions under the account.
 I would suggest using this cautiously as it will make many API requests to the backend.
 Users having access issues may not be able to get the desired results.

 ```